Learning how to name your business is no laughing matter!

 To start, make sure you define your market, understand their motivators and evaluate the verbal language they use.
 This will help you figure out the most efficient way to communicate your brand and message.

-Here are some sample naming criteria:
+Here are some sample criteria to name a business:

 - Can it serve as an “umbrella” for other brands or products?